 - 1. Any breach in professionalism renders a student ineligible for honors - 2.
 Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 4.
 Clinical performance and content knowledge must be exemplary to be considered for honors or high pass - 5.
 End of clerkship NBME examination must be at the - a.
 75th percentile or higher to be eligible for Honors consideration - b.
 60th percentile or higher to be eligible for High Pass consideration - c.
 10th percentile or higher to Pass - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
 Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
 Satisfactory documentation of at least 100 patient encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems, procedures, and visit types at the indicated level of participation in ETS (pass/fail) - 10.
-Satisfactory completion and timely submission/upload of first delivery reflection in Student Academics (pass/fail) - 11.
-Satisfactory completion and timely submission/upload of history and physical project in Student Academics (pass/fail) - 12.
-Satisfactory completion and timely submission/upload of labor and delivery project with integrated pediatrics in Student Academics (pass/fail) - 13.
-Satisfactory completion and documentation of mini oral exam assignment AND record as an Educational Activity in ETS (pass/fail) - 14.
-Satisfactory completion and timely submission/upload of formative APGO exam with satisfactory creation of self-improvement plan in Student Academics before mid-rotation (pass/fail)
+Satisfactory documentation of at least one (1) Periodic preventive care (health maintenance) as Visit Type in the ETS (pass/fail) - 10.
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - 11.
+Satisfactory documentation of all required procedures at the indicated level of participation and location of service in ETS (pass/fail) - 12.
+Satisfactory completion and timely submission/upload of required assignment #1 first delivery reflection into Student Academics "Project Documents" (pass/fail) - 13.
+Satisfactory completion and timely submission/upload of required assignment #2 history and physical project into Student Academics "Project Documents" (pass/fail) - 14.
+Satisfactory completion and timely submission/upload of required assignment #3 labor and delivery project with integrated pediatrics into Student Academics "Project Documents" (pass/fail) - 15.
+Satisfactory completion and documentation of required assignment #4 mini-oral exam, AND record as an Educational Activity in ETS (pass/fail) - 16.
+Satisfactory completion and timely submission/upload required assignment #5 formative APGO uWISE with satisfactory creation of self-improvement plan into Student Academics "Project Documents" before midrotation (pass/fail)